Skip to content

 3. Conduct Market Research

 Conducting market research is at the top of the product launch checklist.
-You want to be able to see what your competitors are already offering, how products are marketed, and how well they are doing.
+You want to see what your competitors are already offering, how they market their products, and how well they are doing.

 What kinds of ad campaigns are your competitors running?
 Which aspects get highlighted, and what kind of reception are the products receiving?
 Identify your top competitor and determine how you can differentiate yourself.

-Market research can strengthen or alter USPs if you see new ways to present your product differently.
+Market research can strengthen or refine USPs if you identify new ways to present your product.

 4. Roll Out a Pre-Launch Beta Test